 Portugese roads around cities and major towns are generally well maintained although it’s usually a different story in rural areas.
 Drivers in Portugal have a bad reputation, not always fairly so although the proper use of roundabouts and indicators eludes most!

 - You must carry your driving licence and have a minimum of third party insurance cover for your motorhome.
-Post Brexit you will need a 1968 International Driving Permit and a green card as proof of insurance.
+When campervanning in Portugal post Brexit you may need a 1968 International Driving Permit and a green card as proof of insurance.

 - You must also carry photographic proof of ID and a reflective jacket (for the driver and all passengers).